beccapaden/Group-Project-2/README.md

 The dataset also includes additional measures:
 - How many pedestrians, cyclists, motorists, and total persons were injured in the collision and how many died as a result of the collision.

+# Questions

-# Question 1: Which contributing factors lead to the greatest number of injured pedestrians vs killed pedestrians?
+Question 1: Which contributing factors lead to the greatest number of injured pedestrians vs killed pedestrians?

-Our first question hopes to use the difference in number of pedestrians who got injured as a result of a vehicle collision compared to the number of pedestrians who were killed for each contributing factor.
+- Our first question hopes to use the difference in number of pedestrians who got injured as a result of a vehicle collision compared to the number of pedestrians who were killed for each contributing factor.

-While we could just look at the total number of deaths each contributing factor caused, this would be skewed by the frequency of each factor, so being able to see which ones lead to deaths more often than just injuries will let us more accurately understand our dataset.
+- While we could just look at the total number of deaths each contributing factor caused, this would be skewed by the frequency of each factor, so being able to see which ones lead to deaths more often than just injuries will let us more accurately understand our dataset.

-This relates to the dataset as it lists out the most important contributing factor for each collision and specifies differences between pedestrian injuries and fatalities.
+- This relates to the dataset as it lists out the most important contributing factor for each collision and specifies differences between pedestrian injuries and fatalities.

-# Question 2: What time of day has the most traffic accidents outside of the normal rush hour traffic?
+Question 2: What time of day has the most traffic accidents outside of the normal rush hour traffic?

-Our second question is another one that could easily contain frequency bias.
+- Our second question is another one that could easily contain frequency bias.
 If there are more cars on the road, there are more opportunities for collisions to occur.
 To compensate for this, and because there is no applicable data for how many cars on on the road at each given time in the data set, we are proactively not taking into account collisions that occur during normal rush hour traffic, which is around 8am in the morning and 4pm in the evening.

-Additionally, by using the year of the collision, we can compare the accidents from 2014 and 2024 to see if there are any differences in the last 10 years that would affect peak collision times.
+- Additionally, by using the year of the collision, we can compare the accidents from 2014 and 2024 to see if there are any differences in the last 10 years that would affect peak collision times.

-This question relates to our dataset as we are able to use count functions to determine how many collisions happened, and we are able to plot it on a line graph as the dataset relays what time each collision occurred.
+- This question relates to our dataset as we are able to use count functions to determine how many collisions happened, and we are able to plot it on a line graph as the dataset relays what time each collision occurred.

 # Manipulations
 Question 1: